alfredbaudisch/alfredbaudisch.com/content/projects/the-spectrum-soup/index.md

 -   Photos from Pexels (all Royalty free, no credit needed), then adjusted and prepared for textures of the 3D models.
 -   Sounds from freesound, additional sound effects obtained from https://www.zapsplat.com.
 Main music from [https://www.zapsplat.com](https://www.zapsplat.com/).
 -   Game developed in Godot Engine, also from scratch.
--   Calling autistic traits “ingredients” and the spectrum as “soup” was [an inspiration](https://www.reddit.com/r/AutisticPride/comments/mkog87/cypopps_comic_about_the_spectrum/) from the artist Cypopps.
+-   Calling autistic traits "ingredients" and the spectrum as "soup" was [an inspiration](https://www.reddit.com/r/AutisticPride/comments/mkog87/cypopps_comic_about_the_spectrum/) from the artist Cypopps.
 -   To make things even better, April is Autism Acceptance Month, so this game matches this month perfectly.